monkeyscanjump/autonomys-updater/README.md

 Handles the farmer or farmers and will restart whenever a new version of the node binary has been downloaded, based on `updater-config.json` (file will update once a new version of the binaries are available).

-## Ensure PM2 processes are saved in order to restart them on OS restart
+## Ensure PM2 processes are saved in order to restart them on reboot

 ```bash
 pm2 save